STRATEGY 5.0 Sustainable Materials and Reduced Waste Streams

 Develop department and unit Zero Waste Plans from large waste-producing departments.

 Achieving UIC’s Climate Commitment to be a Zero Waste Campus will require planning and implementation by each department and unit at UIC.
 There are unique waste diversion opportunities and areas for improvement for each unit on campus.
 Departments need to provide input and develop a plan within their units to contribute to UIC’s zero waste efforts.

-The OS will look to units for guidance in setting a timeline for development and implementation; including plans for engagement, surveys, and strategies for improvement in collection operations, recycling performance, and cost efficiency.
+The OS will look to units for guidance in setting a timeline for development and implementation, including plans for engagement, surveys, and strategies for improvement in collection operations, recycling performance, and cost efficiency.
 The OS will in turn guide the units with building-level data, such as waste audits and weekly recycling weights.
-UI Health and the College of Dentistry (COD) each sought the help of the OS to determine how to reduce waste.

 5.2 OPTIMIZE UNIVERSITY-LEVEL OPERATIONS